 - FOOT PAIN RELIEF Anti Pronation Biomechanical Reinforcement Technology offers a superb level of arch supports.
 Plantar Fasciitis Insoles provide a shock-absorbing effect because gel forefoot and air capsules enhance cushioning.
 Deep heel cradle with built-in heel support keeps foot bone vertical and balance to provide stability

 Avoid running downhill.
 Often when running down steep hills, runners slow themselves down by landing heavily on their heels.
 This braking effect puts tremendous strain on the lower legs which can lead to shin splints.

 Cross-train.
 Change is good!
 Modifying your workout routine with cross-training activities, like biking and swimming, can prevent the development of shin splints.
 It can also aid in the treatment of shin splints as well.
 Take your time and you’ll be back to your regular running routine before you know it!

 Shorten your stride.
 Quicker, shorter strides will force you to use a whole new set of muscles.
 At first, you will be less efficient until your body and muscles adjust.
 However, over time you will be running injury-free and able to add distances you never imagined you could tackle.

 Get a massage.
 The muscles generally associated with shin splints are deep muscles of the lower leg.
-Remedial massage, myotherapy, or deep tissue massage is often recommended over foam rolling or static stretching as physical therapists to more effectively isolate and reach the deeper muscles.
-Remedial massage and myotherapy help to stretch the muscle, and improve circulation of blood around the calf muscles.
+Remedial massage, myotherapy, or deep tissue massage is often recommended over foam rolling or static stretching by physical therapists to more effectively isolate and reach the deeper muscles.
+Remedial massage and myotherapy help to stretch the muscle, and improve the circulation of blood around the calf muscles.